aaron-grau/curic/react/projects/widgets/README.md

 how to get your current position.
 (Make sure you have [location services enabled][location-services] in your browser, or this won't work.)

-* When the location is received, query the weather API using a raw `XMLHttpRequest`.
+* When the location is received, use a callback to query the weather API using a raw `XMLHttpRequest`.

   + See [here][vanilla-ajax] and [here][nojquery] for help with the XMLHttpRequest.